-BotsIQ is a manufacturing workforce development program of the Pittsburgh Chapter National Tooling & Machining Foundation whose goal is to provide a pathway for high school students to learn about rewarding career options in manufacturing.
-This is accomplished by inviting students to participate in an exciting, hands-on high school robotics competition.
+BotsIQ is a manufacturing workforce development program of the Pittsburgh Chapter National Tooling & Machining Foundation whose goal is to provide a pathway for middle and high school students to learn about rewarding career options in manufacturing.

 Why is it unique?

-- Students design, build and test a Bot in a fascinating real-world professional manufacturing model.
+- Teams of students work together in a fascinating real-world professional manufacturing model.

 - Each participating school is paired with a local manufacturing company to serve as their industry mentor and learn about the the potential for a career in manufacturing.